-Moving to China is a massive change.
+Moving abroad to teach English in China is a massive change.
 It has ups and downs.
 It is jammed pack with new experiences.
 Some are great, some are things you thought you’d never do but they are all part of the journey.
 Upon reflection, I have come up with my top must-dos for any newcomer to China.

 1. Squatty Potties